mpiraux/draft-piraux-tcpls/draft-piraux-tcpls.md

 Application requirements and the devices they run on evolve over time.
 In the early days, most applications involved single-file transfer and ran on single-homed computers with a fixed-line network.
-Today, web-based applications require to exchange multiple objects, with different priorities, on devices that can move from one access network to another and that often have multiple access networks available.
+Today, web-based applications require exchanging multiple objects, with different priorities, on devices that can move from one access network to another and that often have multiple access networks available.
 Security is also a key requirement of applications that evolved from only guaranteeing the confidentiality and